ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 Atlas can automatically plan database schema migrations for developers using SQLAlchemy.

-The desired schema of your application can be provided to Atlas via an [External Schema Datasource](/atlas-schema/projects#data-source-external_schema) which is any program that can output a SQL schema definition to stdout.
+The desired schema of your application can be provided to Atlas via an [External Schema Datasource](/atlas-schema/projects#data-source-external_schema), which is any program that can output a SQL schema definition to stdout.

-To use Atlas with SQLAlchemy, users can utilize the [SQLAlchemy Atlas Provider](https://github.com/ariga/atlas-provider-sqlalchemy), a small program that can be used to load the schema of a SQLAlchemy project into Atlas.
+To use Atlas with SQLAlchemy, users can utilize the [SQLAlchemy Atlas Provider](https://github.com/ariga/atlas-provider-sqlalchemy), which is a small program that can be used to load the schema of a SQLAlchemy project into Atlas.

 In this guide, we will show how Atlas can be used to automatically plan schema migrations for SQLAlchemy users.